aloretocornidez/workshops/linux-workshop/readme.md

 Great question, my personal recommendation for most people who are on windows is to either

-- Begin with an Ubuntu Virtual Machine to prepare themselves for dual booting.
+- Begin with an Ubuntu Virtual Machine and eventually begin dual booting if your application requires it.
-- Use windows WSL so that they can get the best (and worst) of both operating systems.
+- Use windows WSL so you can remain on a system you're comfortable with while still recieving many of the benefits of using Linux (because you literally have two operating systems running while your computer is on).

 If you are on MacOS, you basically already have what most people think of when they imagine what Linux is.
+A lot of the command line tools that make Linux useful are present in their own form on Mac.

 Let's take this time to install WSL or our virtual machine.